 Of course, this is all just the beginning!
 Truly mastering the Pomodoro Technique requires time and practice, but the rewards are great and certainly worthwhile.
 The full technique and six objectives are explained in detail in the Pomodoro Technique book.

-Editor’s note: We’re having a contest where you can win a copy of Francesco’s book and a pomodoro timer.
+Editor’s note: THIS CONTEST IS NOW CLOSED.
+We’re having a contest where you can win a copy of Francesco’s book and a pomodoro timer.
 It’s going to start at 1:00 US Eastern Time.
 More details will be posted here and on Twitter before the contest.
 HERE ARE THE CONTEST RULES